 We finished this lesson with a “bone dig.”
 I simply printed and cut different bones and placed them in a shallow container.
 I filled the container with rice and gave the kids an old paint brush.
 They had a blast searching for the bones and reassembling them into a human skeleton.
 To get the printable bones sheet that I used, click HERE.

 I hope that you find this post helpful as you seek to offer your kiddos some fun and engaging lessons during these uncertain times.
-If you want to download ALL of the activities and lessons featured on the post, simply click the image below and the entire resource will be sent to your email inbox for FREE!
+If you want to download ALL of the activities and lessons featured on the post, simply click the image and download them FREE.

 Be sure to follow me on Instagram and check my story highlights to see all of these fun activities in action!